I just came home from a really nice trip to Cincinnati where I appeared on the Linton Music series in a program anchored by pianist Reiko Uchida.

 I found these snowbells in Central Park last week.

 The program ended with four Ludwig Spohr songs, including a very spooky setting of Goethe's Erlkönig.
-I'd always been a little wary of Spohr because I vividly remember hearing several performances of his music in college that made zero impression on me.
-I suppose it's unavoidable that after Schubert and Beethoven, Spohr is not going to seem terribly profound, but I think when he is performed with both care (i.e., not treated like second class music and simply thrown together) and flair (especially the violin part, which is quite virtuosic but needs to sound easy), then it can be just the thing you want to hear at the end of a meaty concert.
+I'd always been a little wary of Spohr because I vividly remember hearing several very forgettable performances of his songs in college.
+I suppose it's unavoidable that after Schubert and Beethoven, Spohr is not going to seem terribly profound, but I think when he is performed with both care (i.e., not treated like second class music and hastily slapped together) and flair (especially the violin part, which is quite virtuosic but needs to sound easy), then it can be just the thing you want to hear at the end of a meaty concert.

 Kids these days...not even pianos are safe from their "tags".